 The Return & Departure Service (DT&V) will support you when you want to return to Ukraine.
 This also applies to refugees from Ukraine with a different nationality.
 This support will consist of information and advice, support in arranging (replacement) travel documents and assistance with transport to Ukraine.

-Most often it involves transportation to a neighboring country of Ukraine, such as flights to Warsaw or Krakow in Poland.
+Most of the time it involves (bus) transportation to the Ukrainian border.
 From there, trains and buses go to Ukraine.
-Local aid organizations in Poland can help with your transit.
-DT&V can also help you with the cost of (part of) the trip.
+Local aid organizations in Poland can help with transit.
+DT&V can also help you financing (part of) the trip.

-Those who want help in returning to Ukraine can make this known using this form from the DT&V. A declaration must be signed in which the refugee declares that he/she will voluntarily leave the Netherlands.
-Please note: the DT&V does not provide assistance with temporary return to Ukraine.
-This information is also available in English and Ukrainian.
-You can also contact the DT&V via email@example.com, +31 88 7464466 or +31 70 3181500.
-For more information, see the website of the DT&V.
+Those seeking assistance to return to Ukraine can make this known through this form from the DT&V (Repatriation and Departure Service).
+In doing so, a statement must be signed in which the refugee declares to voluntarily leave the Netherlands.
+The DT&V does not offer support for temporary return to Ukraine.
+For more information, see the DT&V's website.

 To return to Ukraine, you need certain documents, which you may need to apply for at the Ukrainian Embassy in the Netherlands.
 On the website of Visit Ukraine you can find out which documents these are and how you can apply for them.

 Leaving the Netherlands temporarily